 Nick Riehlmann, LCSW Nick Riehlmann, LCSW

-The Importance of Empathy and Why I Became a Therapist, Part I
+The Importance of Empathy and Why I Became a Therapist

 Why empathy is crucial to making genuine connections